In-class Activities for 1st-5th Grade Students

-- Discover the Flyway In-class Activities are offered on Wednesdays, September through May.
+- Discover the Flyway In-class Activities are offered on Thursdays from November through May.

 - 1st-5th grade level programs are 1 hour

-- One to three classes of the same program can be offered per date.
+- One to three presentations of the same program can be offered per date.

 - 1st – 5th grade science activities have two stations.
 Yolo Basin Foundation staff lead the Wetland Pond Study stations and the classroom teacher leads the other station.
 (All materials are provided by Discover the Flyway staff on the day of the program.
-Instructions and information for the teacher led activities are provided with the teacher resources above.)
+Instructions and information for the teacher-led activities are provided with the teacher resources above.)

 - Due to materials and set-up, the program needs to be set-up in one location on the school campus.
 (This could be in one classroom, the auditorium, library, or an outside field or covered area.)
 Setting up all activities outside or one inside and one outside are both good options.

 - 15 minutes is required between programs.

-- Maximum number of students per program is one class size (up to 35 students).
+- Maximum number of students per program is one class (up to 35 students).

 - Minimum number of students per program is 10.